windsurfer99/ST_StreamLabs-Water-Flow/README.md

 ## Getting Started
 The StreamLabs API runs in the "cloud"; for SmartThings to interrogate cloud interfaces, it requires two pieces: both a Device Handler and a Service Manager (SmartApp).
 You will need to obtain the groovy source code for both from GitHub and install them into the SmartThings IDE.
 ### Obtaining Source Code & IDE Installation
 You can either use the traditional cut-and-paste method or integration with GitHub to provide the source code to the SmartThings IDE.
-If using GitHub integration, you will need the following information: Owner=windsurfer99, Name=ST_StreamLabs-Water-Flow, Branch=master.
+The Device Handler is called "" and the Service Manager/If using GitHub integration, you will need the following information: Owner=windsurfer99, Name=ST_StreamLabs-Water-Flow, Branch=master.
 For additional information on these standard SmartThings practices, some suggested documentation includes:
  - [FAQ: An Overview of Using Custom Code in SmartThings (SmartThings Classic)](https://community.smartthings.com/t/faq-an-overview-of-using-custom-code-in-smartthings-smartthings-classic/16772)
  - [FAQ: GitHub Integration How to Add and Update from Repositories](https://community.smartthings.com/t/faq-github-integration-how-to-add-and-update-from-repositories/39046)
 ### Getting an API Key
 You will need to request an API key for your account from StreamLabs.
 As of my initial creation, the API was free but there are indications that there may be a cost in the future.
 Follow the instructions on the [StreamLabs Getting Started](https://developer.streamlabswater.com/docs/getting-started.html) page to request your API key.
 My interface supports the API key mode of authentication (OAUTH2 is not currently supported), so make sure you follow the steps to request that.
 ### Install API Key
 After installing the Device Handler and Service Manager and then receiving the key from StreamLabs, it must be entered into the Service Manager.
-In the SmartThings IDE, select the "StreamLabs Water Flow SM" on the "My SmartApps" page.
+In the SmartThings IDE, select the newly installed "StreamLabs Water Flow SM" on the "My SmartApps" page.
 ### Prerequisites

 What things you need to install the software and how to install them